interstellarfrog/interstellar/README.md

 [MacOS](https://www.qemu.org/download/#macos)

-I Recommend You Add It To Your Environment Path Variable Then

-Run The .img File Using QEMU With This Command
+I recommend you add it to your environment path variable, then run the .img file using QEMU with this command:

 `qemu-system-x86_64 -drive format=raw,file=interstellar_os.img`